Ronnie Scott's Jazz Club: Record label

-Birmingham Offshoot
+Birmingham offshoot

-During the late 1950s through to the early 1960s, Ronnie Scott had played at various venues across Birmingham including the Golden Cross in Aston.
+During the late 1950s through to the early 1960s, Ronnie Scott had played at various venues across Birmingham, including the Golden Cross in Aston.
 In October 1991, a short-lived and franchised offshoot was opened at 258 Broad Street.
-It hosted notable musicians and bands, such as Charlie Watts, Kenny Baker's Dozen, Robert Fripp, Scotty Moore, Helen Shapiro, and Coldplay who held early concerts there during 1999 and 2000.
+It hosted notable musicians and bands, such as Charlie Watts, Kenny Baker's Dozen, Robert Fripp, Scotty Moore, Helen Shapiro, and Coldplay, who held early concerts there during 1999 and 2000.

-Closure and Final Concert at Ronnie Scott's – Birmingham
+Closure and final concert at Ronnie Scott's – Birmingham

-In July 2001 after declining footfall with mounting debts of £1.5m and a failed rescue deal; The club was gradually shutdown by franchisee Allan Sartori where the final concert and shutdown ceremony featuring Satsangi was held at the club on 2 February 2002.
+In July 2001, after declining footfall with mounting debts of £1.5m and a failed rescue deal, the club was gradually shut down by franchisee Allan Sartori.
+The final concert and shutdown ceremony featuring Satsangi was held at the club on 2 February 2002.
 The closure of Ronnie Scott's – Birmingham was subsequently reported in The Guardian.
 Allan Sartori claimed to have lost £800,000 on the venture and later died in July 2018 aged 68.
 As of 2024, 258 Broad Street was reported as being closed and unused.